cuplv/Historia/implementation/ECOOP_AE_Submission_Document.md

 Open a web browser to http://localhost:8888/lab/tree/reachExpGPT which should show Jupyter lab.
 Open the notebook `ReachExpGPT.ipynb` and select the kernel menu at the top of the page then select restart and run all cells.
 That is `Kernel -> Restart Kernel and Run All Cells...`.
-This runs the experiments and should take less than 5 minutes to run.
+This runs the experiments and as long as the cell titled "Memory Leak" completes showing a grey box with "EXN_activity_leak_noStatic" on the left side, then the container is likely working.
-Near the bottom, there is a header "Table 3 Producing Realistic Execution Histories" and underneath should be table 3 from the paper.
+If left to run for around 5 minutes, the header "Table 3 Producing Realistic Execution Histories" should show table 3 from the paper.

 ### Infer Comparison